Camera shake occurs when your shutter speed is slow enough that it will not freeze your natural body shaking (breathing, muscular tension, etc.).

 What if you are left eye dominant?
 Use the hold photographer Joe McNally has made famous and illustrated in his blog.

-In this article we saw how to adopt good postures for steady shots without camera shake.
+In this article we saw how to adopt good postures for steady shots without

 This includes camera phones, compact cameras and cameras with viewfinders, such as all DSLRs and some mirrorless cameras.